ssm-econ/ssm-econ.github.io/_posts/2023-11-02-infotheory-and-learning.md

 # Information Entropy

-## 1. Introduction

 Entropy, originally a concept from thermodynamics, is a measure of disorder or uncertainty in a system.
 In the context of information theory, information entropy quantifies the uncertainty inherent in a random variable or signal.
-Introduced by Claude Shannon in 1948, it forms the foundation of modern communication, data compression, and machine learning.
+Introduced by Claude Shannon as part of his Master's Thesis at MIT in 1948, it forms the foundation of all modern statistical learning theory.
 ---

-## 2. Motivation: Predictability and Surprise
+## Motivation: Predictability and Surprise

 Are all signals equally informative?
 Not quite.
 Consider two probability distributions: